spelunky-fyi/overlunky/docs/script-api.md

 - [`POST_LEVEL_GENERATION`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=ON.POST_LEVEL_GENERATION) ON::POST_LEVEL_GENERATION
 \
 Runs right level generation is done, before any entities are updated
+- [`PRE_GET_RANDOM_ROOM`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=ON.PRE_GET_RANDOM_ROOM) ON::PRE_GET_RANDOM_ROOM
+\
+Params: `int x,::int y, LAYER layer, ROOM_TEMPLATE room_template`\
+Return: `string room_data`\
+Called when the game wants to get a random room for a given template.
+Return a string that represents a room template to make the game use that.\
+If the size of the string returned does not match with the room templates expected size the room is discarded.\
+White spaces at the beginning and end of the string are stripped, not at the beginning and end of each line.
+- [`PRE_HANDLE_ROOM_TILES`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=ON.PRE_HANDLE_ROOM_TILES) ON::PRE_HANDLE_ROOM_TILES
+\
+Params: `int x, int y, ROOM_TEMPLATE room_template, PreHandleRoomTilesContext room_ctx`\
+Return: `bool last_callback` to determine whether callbacks of the same type should be executed after this\
+Runs after a random room was selected and right before it would spawn entities for each tile code\
+Allows you to modify the rooms content in the front and back layer as well as add a backlayer if not yet existant
 - [`SCRIPT_ENABLE`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=ON.SCRIPT_ENABLE) ON::SCRIPT_ENABLE
 - [`SCRIPT_DISABLE`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=ON.SCRIPT_DISABLE) ON::SCRIPT_DISABLE
 - [`RENDER_PRE_HUD`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=ON.RENDER_PRE_HUD) ON::RENDER_PRE_HUD